Genez-io/genezio/README.md

 * Genezio currently support only Javascript.
 We plan to add support for more languages soon.
 * You can use other node dependencies.
 However, we currently have a problem with the binary dependecies.
 If you encounter any issues, contact us.
+* The execution time of the functions cannot exceed 3 seconds.
+This limitation will go away soon

 ## How does it work?